Amazon Web Services

 /usr/local/expedat/mkpasswd utility.
 After modifying

-svpasswd, the server will automatically load the new credentials in about 2 minutes.
+svpasswd, the server will automatically load the new credentials after about a minute.

 With multiple user credentials, you can apply different restrictions and configurations to different accounts, as discussed below.